Eva (2011 film): Release

-Eva was first screened out of competition at the 68th Venice International Film Festival, on 7 September 2011.
+Eva was first screened out of competition at the 68th Venice International Film Festival on 7 September 2011.
 Subsequently, it opened the Sitges Film Festival on 6 October 2011.
-The film had its theatrical release in Spain on 28 October.
-On 4 January 2012, Eva was released in Russia.
-It also had its French premiere at the Angers European First Film Festival on 24 January.
+The film had its French premiere at the Angers European First Film Festival on 24 January 2012.
 On 27 January, the film was screened at the Gérardmer Film Festival, where it won the Audience Award.
-EVA will be shown at the Festival of Iberian and Latin American Cinema in Villeurbanne, after which it will be released in French cinemas.
-On March 13, 2015 the film was released in select theaters in the United States courtesy of The Weinstein Company.
+Eva was shown at the Festival of Iberian and Latin American Cinema in Villeurbanne.

+The film was released theatrically in Spain on 28 October 2011 by Paramount Pictures and in France on 21 March 2012 by Wild Bunch Distribution.
+In the United States, it was released in select theaters on 13 March 2015 by The Weinstein Company.

 Reception

 Critical response

 Eva received generally positive reviews from film critics.
 Miguel Juan Payán of the Acción Cine described the film as a "brave science fiction exercise", and compared it to classics such as Frankenstein, Metropolis, Blade Runner and A.I.
 Artificial Intelligence.
 He awarded the film with five out of five points, and especially praised the performances of the cast members.
-Ignacio Lasierra of the Cine para leer also reviewed the film positively, calling it a "strong and beautiful film with robots."
+Ignacio Lasierra of Cine para leer also reviewed the film positively, calling it a "strong and beautiful film with robots."
 The website Critics Cinema gave Eva 4.5 out of five stars and described it as "an intelligent film that, aparts from notable effects, also offers interesting and emotional stories."

-However, Olivier Bachelard of the French web site Abus de ciné felt the "tension build gradually, but without reaching the summit, [...]
+However, Olivier Bachelard of the French website Abus de ciné felt the "tension build gradually, but without reaching the summit, [...]
 It remains politically correct, generates little suspense and remains in the area of the nice picture. [...]
 We would have seen a real thriller.
 They preferred to give us a little sci–fi targeting families."
 Carlos Fernández Castro of the Spanish blog Bandeja de Plata gave the film 4.5 points out of five, praising Claudia Vega's portrayal of Eva.
-In contrast to that, he named the performance of Daniel Brühl as "odd since the moment he had appeared in the film," and the character of Marta Etura as "shallow."
+In contrast to that, he named the performance of Daniel Brühl as "odd since the moment he had appeared in the film", and the character of Marta Etura as "shallow."